geosolutions-it/MapStore2/docs/developer-guide/application-tutorial.md

 ```

-Now the application is ready, to launch it in development mode, you can use the following command (launch it from the MapStore2 main folder):
+Now the application is ready, to launch it in development mode, you can use the following command (launch it from the MapStore main folder):

 ```
 ./node_modules/.bin/webpack-dev-server --config web/client/examples/myapp/webpack.config.js --progress --colors --port 8081 --content-base web/client/examples/myapp